 - If other user processes are scanning forward to perform updates or deletes, performing descending scans can cause deadlocks.
 Deadlocks may also be encountered during page splits and shrinks.
-You can use sp_sysmon to track deadlocks on your server, or you can use the configuration parameter print deadlock information to send deadlock information to the error log. - If your applications must return results in descending order, but the descending scans optimization creates deadlock problems, some possible workarounds are:
+You can use sp\sysmon to track deadlocks on your server, or you can use the configuration parameter print deadlock information to send deadlock information to the error log. - If your applications must return results in descending order, but the descending scans optimization creates deadlock problems, some possible workarounds are:

-• Use set transaction isolation level 0 scans for descending scans.
-For more information on the effect of isolation level 0 reads, see the set command, and Chapter 4, "Using Locking Commands" in Performance and Tuning Guide: Locking . • Disable descending scan optimization with the configuration parameter allow backward scans so that all queries that use desc scan the table in ascending order and sort the result set into descending order.
-For more information, see the System Administration Guide . • Break problematic descending scans into two steps, selecting the required rows into a temporary table in ascending order in the first step, and selecting from the temporary table in descending order in the second step. • If a backward scan uses a clustered index that contains overflow pages because duplicate key values are present, the result set returned by the descending scan may not be in exact reverse order of the result set that is returned with an ascending scan.
+- Use set transaction isolation level 0 scans for descending scans.
+For more information on the effect of isolation level 0 reads, see the set command, and Chapter 4, "Using Locking Commands" in Performance and Tuning Guide: Locking. - Disable descending scan optimization with the configuration parameter allow backward scans so that all queries that use desc scan the table in ascending order and sort the result set into descending order.
+For more information, see the System Administration Guide. - Break problematic descending scans into two steps, selecting the required rows into a temporary table in ascending order in the first step, and selecting from the temporary table in descending order in the second step. - If a backward scan uses a clustered index that contains overflow pages because duplicate key values are present, the result set returned by the descending scan may not be in exact reverse order of the result set that is returned with an ascending scan.
 The specified key values are returned in order, but the order of the rows for the identical keys on the overflow pages may be different.
-For an explanation of how overflow pages in clustered indexes are stored, see Chapter 12, "How Indexes Work" in Performance and Tuning Guide: Basics .
-Standards ANSI SQL - Compliance level: Transact-SQL extension.
+For an explanation of how overflow pages in clustered indexes are stored, see Chapter 12, "How Indexes Work" in Performance and Tuning Guide: Basics.

 Specifying new column headings in the order by clause of a select statement when the union operator is used is a Transact-SQL extension.

-See also Commands compute clause, declare, group by and having clauses, select, where clause System procedures sp_configure, sp_helpsort, sp_lock, sp_sysmon prepare transaction print
+Commands compute clause, declare, group by and having clauses, select, where clause prepare transaction prepared to commit a transaction.